Sanyam-Garg/cc-backend/README.md

 * [Learn Git and GitHub](https://youtu.be/nhNq2kIvi9s)
 * [Object Oriented Programming in Python](https://youtu.be/JeznW_7DlB0)

+> PS: Some submissions in the last task were not submitted in proper manner.
+Some wrote the code in the README.md file, some removed extensions from the program file.
+Please watch the Git resources, and submit the task in a proper format this time.

 ##### Feel free to ask any doubts related to the task in the whatsapp group!